Relations between Bessel functions

 The spherical Bessel functions have their Hankel function counterparts h(1)n and h(2)n.
 These are formed from jn and yn exactly the same way H(1)n and H(2)n are formed from Jn and Yn.

 Modified Bessel functions

-Finally we have the functions Iν and Kν, the “modified Bessel functions of the first kind.”
+Finally we have the functions Iν and Kν, the “modified Bessel functions of the first and second kind.”
 Iν is essentially Jν with its argument rotated.
 Specifically

 Also, the functions Kν are related to the functions Iν analogously to the way the Yν are related to the Jν, namely

 The functions Iν and Kν are independent solutions to the modified Bessel differential equation

 The modified Bessel functions of the second kind were also known by several names that are seldom used anymore.

 - Modified Bessel functions of the 3rd kind

 The diagram would be symmetric if Kν were as simply related to Yν as Iν is related to Jν.
 Unfortunately, that is not the case.

 See this page for more diagrams on this site including diagrams for probability and statistics, analysis, topology, and category theory.